AlibabaCloudDocs/oss/intl.en-US/SDK Reference/. NET/Download objects/Resumable download.md

 }
 ```

-For more information about resumable download, see [Resumable download](../../../../reseller.en-US/Developer Guide/Download files/Multipart download.md#) in OSS Developer Guide.
+For more information about resumable download, see [Resumable download](/intl.en-US/Developer Guide/Objects/Download files/Resumable download.md).